Yamato Takeru (TV series): Sky Warriors and Soldiers

-In the anime, all the giant alien robots are called "Demon Air War Gods" or "Dark Sky Warriors" in Japanese.
+In the anime, all the giant extraterrestrial mechas are called "Demon Air War Gods" or "Dark Sky Warriors" in Japanese.
 These robots are bio-mechanized with their own personalities, feelings, and unique powers.
 All the pilots of these fantastic machines are actually kidnapped children that were trained to be obedient, skillful, and murderous agents of their dark priestess.
 Though robotic in form, they are made through bio-mechanical incubation and have the ability to evolve over time to take even more powerful forms.
 All "Demon Air War Gods" recharge through special bacta-like pods which repairs and recharges their energies, but because they are also living machines they can eat as well.
 All their internal cockpits have crystal orbs which act as an interface with their pilot and also respond to human emotions to react accordingly to the pilots feelings.
 In After War, when Susanoo's arm is cut off it reveals a beating body of flesh underneath that further proves that the Sky Warriors are indeed alive.
 Because this series was never English subbed/dubbed, only their Japanese names remains: